aaniaahh/assignments/OOP_Primer/definitions.md

 **Encapsulation:**
-The ability to provide users with a well-defined interface to a set of functions in a way which hides their internal workings.
 In object-oriented programming, the technique of keeping together data structures and the methods which act on them.

 **Exception Handling:**